 We primarily use logistics companies to deliver our products to customers.
 In Germany, we transport the majority of our hazardous waste ourselves.
 Furthermore, we participate in the Transport Accident Reporting and Emergency Response System (TUIS) operated by the German Chemical Industry Association (VCI).
 Within this system, we exchange expertise and best practices on chemical transport with experts from other chemical companies and also provide hands-on assistance in the event of a chemical transportation accident.
 Our site fire departments in Darmstadt and Gernsheim collaborated with the fire departments in the region to develop the TUIS Messkonzept Südhessen.
 When a transportation or warehouse accident occurs, this standardized assessment system for southern Hesse allows us to quickly determine whether and how fast hazardous substances are spilling and spreading.
 In emergencies, our fire departments also provide on-site assistance using their specialized equipment.

 Making transport vehicles safer

-The safe transportation of dangerous goods requires safe vehicles, another factor we take very seriously.
-Over the past few years, for instance, we have been constantly evolving our SafeServer truck body technology.
+The safe transportation of dangerous goods requires safe vehicles, another factor our company takes very seriously.
+In Germany, for instance, we have been constantly evolving our SafeServer truck body technology.
 Under this design, the aluminum panels integrated into the side walls of the truck render the walls extremely stable.
-In 2018, 14 of our trucks were already running with this technology.
+In 2019, 18 of our trucks had already been equipped with this technology.